Beyond Advocacy: A Design Space for Replication-Related Studies: A Replication Design Space Framework

 \subsection{Framework and Collapse rules}

-We instantiate the three comparison levels across the four components and organize their combinations into a framework (Figure \ref{fig:firstExample}).
-The framework encodes a point in multi-dimensional design space that summarizes how a replication study relates to a reference study across components:
+REPVIS instantiates the three comparison levels across the four dimensions and organizes their combinations into a framework (Figure \ref{fig:firstExample}), where 81 design possibilities are enumerated: the table makes the combinatorial design space explicit.
+Each of these 81 possibilities encodes a point in multi-dimensional design space that describes how a replication study relates to a reference study across dimensions:

-The table layout makes combinatorial design space explicit, but the order of components holds no prescriptive meaning.
-Real designs are often iterative and intertwined across components; the table is a taxonomy of the design process of replication studies rather than a normative process model.

-Moreover, when a component is not applicable and to keep the framework operational, we adopt the following collapse rules:

-\textbf{Computational study:} If the study design is computational (e.g., benchmark, simulation, or algorithm), mark P as not applicable and collapse it from the framework as P is not involved.
+As in many design spaces, enumerating all possibilities reveals some impossible designs, which we define by "collapse rules".

-\textbf{$D_{identical}$ as evidence}: If the new study reuses the reference study's released or provided data as its D, mark E and P as not applicable and collapse them.
-In practice, $$D_{identical}$$ typically requires a \textit{different} research team to independently reanalyze the prior studies.
+\textbf{$D_{identical}$ is used as evidence}.
+If the new study reuses the exact data from the reference study as its D, then clearly the original experimental method and participants were used to create this data -- that is, no design choice about the experimental process or nature of the participants can be made (the E and P columns are collapsed); the only option is to choose the nature of A.

+\textbf{Computational}.
+The flexibility of REPVIS also encompasses computational study designs (e.g., benchmark, simulation, or algorithm).
+In this case, no participants are involved and so the P column is collapsed.